top of page

 Rectangle 12 (1).png

-Community-Engineered Solution (CES)
+Community-Engineered

 Proper sorting, hauling and treatment of biological waste is expensive and difficult, which explains why the necessary infrastructure is not available to more than 95% of the global population.